Marketing91

 Table of Contents

-• Understanding of bilateral contract
+• Understanding of Bilateral Contract

-• Elements of the bilateral contract
+• Elements of Bilateral Contracts

-• Examples of a bilateral contract
+• Examples of a Bilateral Contract

-• Enforcement of bilateral contract
+• Enforcement of Bilateral Contract

-Understanding of bilateral contract
+Understanding of Bilateral Contract

 A bilateral contract is clear, binding, and legally enforceable.
 The sales agreement is an example of a bilateral contract where one party offers to sell something and the other payback in cash for that particular product.